swabhs/open-sesame/README.md

 3. Optionally, make alterations to the configurations in `configurations/global_config.json`, if you have decided to either use a different version of FrameNet, or different pretrained embeddings, etc.

-4. In this repository, data is formatted in a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but without BIO tags, for ease of reading, compared to the original XML format.
+4. In this repository, data is formatted in a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but with BIO tags, for ease of reading, compared to the original XML format.
 Preprocess the data by executing:
 ```sh
 $ python -m sesame.preprocess
 ```